Matt-Vasia/OOP_class/README.md

 # OOP

-Programoje implementuoti unit tipo testai
+Programoje implementuoti unit tipo testai.

 To run the main code, use build.bat to build the code and run.bat to run them.